-- name of organization with full mailing address and phone number
+- name of organization, including full mailing address and phone number

-- full name of contact person with phone number and email address
+- contact information of the employer representative, including full name, phone number and email address

 Recruitment agencies and third-party recruiters may be required to provide the name of the organization for which they are recruiting.
 This information will be kept confidential and will not be disclosed in the job posting.